The Rochester Academy of Medicine Advances Learning,

 The Advanced Practice Provider award is bestowed to any advance practice provider (NP, PA, CRNA, CNM, etc.) who has demonstrated a strong ability to work collaboratively within a healthcare team to deliver the highest quality, evidence-based, patient and family focused care.
 This professional will be shown to have contributed a lifetime of service in going beyond traditional service models by instituting innovative practices that positively advance the effectiveness of the valuable services they provide in delivering excellent patient care.

 Academic Awards are given for scholarly writings that have been submitted or accepted for publication in peer-reviewed journals by those that are studying in the diverse fields of healthcare.
 The awards, and the $500 prize, will be presented during the Academy’s Annual Meeting.
-Nominations can made by electronically submitting papers, along with a summary for each submission, or essays for the high school prize.
+Nominations can be made by electronically submitting papers, along with a summary for each submission.

 Available to Health Care Professionals (Physicians, Nurse Practitioners,’ Physicians Assistants, Nurses, Paramedics, Emergency Medical Technicians, and Students across the paradigm).
 This award is for the best paper pertaining to Trauma-Critical Care, Acute Care and Emergency Medicine, in recognition of Dr. Kluge’s interest in these fields of endeavor.
 The scientific paper should review a topic in Trauma-Critical Care, Acute Care and/or Emergency Medicine.
 The submission can also be related to current research or be a journal article in the above-mentioned fields.
 Examples: pre-hospital care, mass casualty, pandemic preparation, any aspect of Trauma-Critical Care, Acute Surgery and/or Emergency Medicine, or retrospective presentation.